-Events during the reporting period have been evaluated up to the date the financial statements were approved and authorised for issue by the Directors which includes the current conflict between Russia and Ukraine.
-The Company does not have any assets which are located in Russia, Ukraine or Belarus.
-Moreover, none of the assets to which the Company has lent money have material business relations with entities in Russia, Ukraine or Belarus.
-There may be a number of second order implications arising from any conflict between these two countries, such as the effect on gas/energy prices.
-However, we believe these risks are well mitigated within the portfolio.
+Events during the reporting period have been evaluated by the Directors which includes the current conflict between Russia and Ukraine.
+The company does not have any assets which are located in Russia, Ukraine or Belarus.
+Moreover, none of the assets to which the Company has lent money to have material business relations with entities in Russia, Ukraine or Belarus.
+There may be a number of second order implications arising from any conflict between Russia and Ukraine, such as the effect on energy prices.
+In addition, the macro-economic environment has shifted during the course of 2023 with materially higher inflation and rising interest rates.
+However, the Directors believe these risks are well mitigated within the portfolio.
 There were no other material events to be disclosed or adjusted for in these financial statements.

-During the reporting period and as at 31 March 2022, no additional assets of the Company were placed on Credit Watch.
+During the reporting period and as at 31 March 2023 (2022: Nil), no assets of the Company were placed on Credit Watch.